vincentchachere/Ticket-Lifecycle/README.md

 - Login to osTicket as an: `Agent (User: jane.doe / jane.doe@gmail.com)`

-  - The one you made in Post-Install-Config at [Step 6.B](https://github.com/vincentchachere/post-install-config)
+  - The one you made in the 'Post-Install-Config Lab' on [Step 6.B](https://github.com/vincentchachere/post-install-config)

 - Click: The `When are we getting a hardware refresh` Ticket